Ganglion

 Key points about ganglions

-• A ganglion is a small fluid-filled swelling, most often attached to a joint or tendon in your wrist, hands or fingers.
+• A ganglion is a small, thick fluid-filled swelling, most often attached to a joint or tendon in your wrist, hands or top of your foot.

 • A ganglion is usually harmless but can be removed if it causes pain or discomfort or restricts your joint movements.

-• In most cases, the cause of a ganglion is unknown.
+• In most cases the cause of a ganglion is unknown, but it can sometimes be caused by an injury.

-• Usually no test is needed to diagnose a ganglion.
+• No test is usually needed to diagnose a ganglion.

 • Your healthcare provider will only recommend treatment if a ganglion causes symptoms.